tal45859/From_The_Farme_Project/README.md

 A project from the farmer is designed to give farmers the opportunity to advertise all types of products at all levels in order to sell them without any discrepancies.

-##Code languages
+## Code languages
--C#
+- C#
--TS
+- TS
--HTML5
+- HTML5
--JS
+- JS
--SQL Server db
+- SQL Server db
--Css
+- Css

 ## Images from project
 ### Home page